 In November 2015, we entered into another \$100 million facility.
 This facility was most recently renewed in February 2022, extending the revolving period to January 2024, followed by an amortization period to January 2026.
 In June 2022, we doubled the capacity for this facility from \$100 million to \$200 million.
+Prior to the expiration of the revolving period in January 2024, the revolving period was extended to March 31, 2024.

-In a securitization and in our warehouse credit facilities, we are required to make certain representations and warranties, which are generally similar to the representations and warranties made by dealers in connection with our purchase of the automobile contracts.
 If we breach any of our representations or warranties, we may be required to repurchase the automobile contract at a price equal to the principal balance plus accrued and unpaid interest.
 We may then be entitled under the terms of our dealer agreement to require the selling dealer to repurchase the contract at a price equal to our purchase price, less any principal payments made by the customer.
 Subject to any recourse against dealers, we will bear the risk of loss on repossession and resale of vehicles under automobile contracts that we repurchase.